Fixation times on directed graphs: Preliminaries

 A \emph{graph} $\Graph$ is a tuple $(\Vertices, \Edges)$ where $\Vertices$ is a set of \emph{vertices} and $\Edges$ is a set of \emph{edges} between vertices.
 Unless otherwise specified, graphs are directed, unweighted, strongly connected, do not have self-loops, and do not have multiple edges between vertices.
+The \emph{outdegree} of a vertex $v$, denoted $\deg^+(v)$, is the number of outgoing edges, and its \emph{indegree}, denoted $\deg^-(v)$, is the number of incoming edges.
+When the outdegree equals the indegree, we call it the \emph{degree} and denote it $\deg(v)$.
 Given a graph, its population size is $N := |\Vertices|$.
+To emphasize the population size of a graph $\Graph$, we sometimes refer to it as $\Graph_N$.
 To model the evolutionary dynamics we consider the Moran Birth-death processes on graphs.
 In this process, each vertex has an associated \emph{type} at every time step: it is either a \emph{resident} or a \emph{mutant}.
 Each type has an associated reproductive fitness: residents have fitness 1, mutants have fitness $r\ge 1$.

-The \emph{Moran Birth-death process} is defined as follows: At each time step we \begin{enumerate} \item Pick a random vertex $u\in\Vertices$ proportional to its type's reproductive fitness. \item Pick an outgoing edge of $u$ uniformly at random; denote its endpoint $v\in\Vertices$. \item Update the type of $v$ to be the type of $u$. \end{enumerate} Formally, the process is represented as a sequence $X_0,X_1,X_2,\dots \subseteq V$, where $X_0$ is the set of vertices that are initially occupied by mutants, and $X_t$ is the set of vertices occupied by mutants after $t$ steps.
+The \emph{Moran Birth-death process} is defined as follows: At each time step we \begin{enumerate} \item Pick a random vertex $u\in\Vertices$ proportional to its type's reproductive fitness. \item Pick an outgoing edge of $u$ uniformly at random; denote its endpoint $v\in\Vertices$. \item Update the type of $v$ to be the type of $u$. \end{enumerate} Formally, the process is represented as a sequence $X_0,X_1,X_2,\ldots \subseteq \Vertices$, where $X_0$ is the set of vertices that are initially occupied by mutants, and $X_t$ is the set of vertices occupied by mutants after $t$ steps.
+The set of vertices occupied by mutants is called a \textit{(mutant) configuration}.
+If $\Graph$ is finite and strongly connected, then with probability one eventually all vertices are occupied by mutants (if $X_t=\Vertices$ for some $t$, we say that the mutants \textit{fixated}) or all vertices are occupied by residents (if $X_t=\emptyset$ for some $t$, we say that the mutants \textit{went extinct}).